Skip to contents

 When installing Python packages it’s best practice to isolate >them within a Python environment (a named Python installation >that exists for a specific project or purpose).
 This provides a >measure of isolation, so that updating a Python package for one >project doesn’t impact other projects.
 The risk for package >incompatibilities is significantly higher with Python packages >than it is with R packages, because unlike CRAN, PyPI does not >enforce, or even check, if the current versions of packages >currently available are compatible.

-Note that VertexWiseR will install stable specific versions of Python itself and of each package it needs to work properly.
-If you believe you will be using the Miniconda/Python installation for more than VertexWiseR and will need to update them, it may be safer to install your specific Miniconda/Python environment in a path of your choice (as allowed by VWRfirstrun()), or to use a reticulate isolated virtual environment.
-More details on why use virtual environments can be found in the reticulate documentation.
+Note that VertexWiseR will install a stable specific version of Python itself and of each package it needs to work properly.
+If users believe they will be using the Miniconda/Python installation for more than VertexWiseR and will need to update them, it may be safer to install a specific Miniconda/Python environment in a path of their choice (as allowed by VWRfirstrun()), or to use a reticulate isolated virtual environment.
+More details on why using virtual environments can be found in the reticulate documentation.

 2. How to make VWRfirstrun() ignore the system’s Python installation